Draco18s/Advent-of-Code-2024/README.md

 *Day 17: Part 2 was absoltely bonkers hard and was basically reversing a one-way cryptograpic cypher algorithm.
 Yuck.*
 *Day 18: For some reason, pathfinding this maze just did.
 Not.
 Want.
 To.
 Complete.
 In a reasonable time frame (like, more open nodes than points on the maze level of bullshittery).
 Ended up doing a depth-first flood-fill, yuck.
 Part 2 was relatively trivial at that point.
 Once again finding a need for a lib pathfind solution.*
 *Day 20: Part 2 stymied me for the longest time and when I found the problem I felt stupid.
 It was exactly the problem Adam had and even when he said it I still couldn't see it.*
+*Day 21: Part 2 should work, everything I've debugged says that its accurate.
+Done it by hand, done it by using part 1's code.
+Everything agrees how long the sequences should be at depth 3 and above...except someone else's solution.
+I get depth 1 and 2 correct.
+Depth 3 should be the same expansion from depth 2 as 2 was from 1.
+Yet my sequences are the tiniest bit larger at each step (like, 184 to 180).
+And I just cannot find the reason why.
+I will probably have to find someone else's solution that actually generates the sequences and be able to compare them to find it.
+Probably--like in part 1--there's a ridiculously subtle faster path two depths higher if the initial path uses `[...]Avv>A` instead of `[...]A>vvA`.
+1 depth higher is the same length.
+And no other subsequence differs when reversed.
+Nothing I could change about my pathfinder was capable of making that particular path "more optimal" and had to hard code in a string replacement.*
+*Day 22: Part 2 worked on every puzzle input I could get my hands on...except my own.
+Turns out one of my monkeys would hit the sell conditions as soon it **could** be possible, but I had initialized the lastPrice to -inf rather than to the monkey's secret number...
+Basically, I got unlucky and could have had the right answer an hour sooner.*
+*Day 23: This was pretty straight forward, all things considered.*